-On May 28, 2018, the Company filed a statement of claim in the Court of Queen's Bench for Saskatchewan (the "Court") against K+S Potash Canada ("KSPC") and KSPC filed a statement of claim in the Court against the Company.
+During the second quarter of 2018, the Company filed a statement of claim in the Court of Queen's Bench for Saskatchewan (the "Court") against K+S Potash Canada ("KSPC") and KSPC filed a statement of claim in the Court against the Company.
 Both actions relate to the Legacy mine project in Bethune, Saskatchewan.
 The Company is seeking \$180 million in payments due to it pursuant to agreements entered into between the Company and KSPC with respect to the project plus approximately \$14 million in damages.
-The Company has recorded \$136 million of unbilled revenue and accounts receivable as at December 31, 2019.
+The Company has recorded \$138 million of unbilled revenue and accounts receivable as at December 31, 2020.
 Offsetting this amount to some extent, the Company has accrued \$45 million in trade and other payables for potential payments to third parties pending the outcome of the claim against KSPC.
 KSPC is seeking an order that the Company repay to KSPC approximately \$195 million already paid to the Company pursuant to such agreements.
-The Company believes that it will be successful in its claim and considers KSPC's claim to be without merit.
 These claims may not be resolved for several years.
-The Company does not expect that the resolution of these claims will cause a material impact to its financial position.
+While the Company considers KSPC's claim to be without merit and does not expect that the resolution of these claims will cause a material impact to its financial position, the ultimate results cannot be predicted at this time.